 If you’re tired of manually entering a password to unlock your BitLocker encrypted drive, then turning on the auto-unlock feature should be a good idea.
 When the BitLocker drive has auto-unlock enabled, it will always unlock automatically without you entering a password or key.
 Now, this article describes three simple ways to enable or disable auto-unlock for a BitLocker drive in Windows 10/8/7.

 Click on the Start Menu.
 In the search box, type "Manage BitLocker", then hit Enter to open the Manage BitLocker windows.

 To set a BitLocker-protected drive to unlock automatically in a computer that is running in Windows 7, check Automatically unlock this drive on this computer box after typing your password to unlock that drive.

-If you are using Windows 10, locate to the drive you want to enable auto-unlock, click Turn on auto-unlock in Manage BitLocker windows.
+If you are using Windows 10, locate to the drive on which you want to enable auto-unlock, and then click Turn on auto-unlock.

 Return to the Manage BitLocker window to Turn off auto-unlock if you change your mind.

 Step 2: You can enable Auto-unlock protector using the following command, replace H with your drive letter.